dfinity/response-verification/examples/http-certification/assets/README.md

 This guide walks through an example project that demonstrates how to create a canister that can serve certified static assets (HTML, CSS, JS) over HTTP.
 The example project presents a very simple single-page JavaScript application.
 Assets are embedded into the canister when it is compiled.

 This is not a beginner's canister development guide.
-Many foundational concepts that a relatively experienced canister developer should already know will be omitted.
+Many fundamental concepts that a relatively experienced canister developer should already know will be omitted.
 Concepts specific to asset certification will be called out here and can help to understand the [full code example](https://github.com/dfinity/response-verification/tree/main/examples/http-certification/assets).

 The certification and serving of assets is based on the high-level [`ic-asset-certification` crate](https://crates.io/crates/ic-asset-certification).